 Saint Paul's Forestry unit plants and maintains all public boulevard trees on a rotational schedule.
-Schedules for the city's tree planting and maintenance operations are available here
+View our planting

 All maintenance work being performed on public boulevard trees requires a free permit issued by Saint Paul Forestry.

 - Please read and understand the terms and conditions printed on the back of the permit.